tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 After getting familiar with the writing systems, use a premade Anki deck to build up the basic vocabulary.
-This step makes learning from input easier as you won't need to struggle looking up every word on each page.
+Completing this step makes learning from input easier, you won't have to struggle looking up every word on each page.

 Download [Ankidrone Starter Pack](basic-vocabulary.html) and learn one or two thousand cards from it.